Cody-Sam/T3A2/README.md

 ## R5.
 Wireframes for multiple standard screen sizes, created using industry standard software

+Initial wireframes were submitted for review to the client.
+We received some feedback regarding the amount of wireframes for the admin functionality.
+Upon receiving the feedback we made some changes and the client was satisfied.

 ### [Higher Quality PDF Version](docs/wireframes.pdf)

 ### Embedded Images